November Election: Truth and Consequences - Part 1

 Consequences: Hartford, New England's Rising Star, undeterred by fret of Republican opposition, can go back to issuing tickets as its primary form of revenue generation, and only seconded by revenue collected at The Gay Pride Festival that Mayor Segurra is hell-bent on bringing to Hartford.
 Meanwhile, the sound of moving vans will fill the quiet Hartford air as Hartford-based businesses continue to slip away in the darkness of night.

 Cromwell: This town has an interesting background in that looking back only forty years ago, there was a farm where Super Stop & Shop stands today.
 With the growing pains it's encountered over the last twenty years, it's not surprising that the First Selectman's Office has changed hands between Democrats and Republicans often and continuously over the last two decades.
 Every election has been and is a nail-biter.
-Cromwell was embroiled in a recent battle to revise the Town Charter which became an instant Flashpoint of controversy among Cromwellians
+Cromwell was embroiled in a recent battle to revise the Town Charter which became an instant Flashpoint of controversy among Cromwellians.

-that sets a high standard when it
+Mertie and Stan Terry.
+A family that sets a high standard when it comes to dedication & public service |

 Truth: Cromwell Republicans were galvanized by a war over the Town Charter.
 Campaign 101 tells you that people come out to vote against something rather than for something, or someone.
 The fact that Cromwell RTC was able to produce an overwhelming result contrary to the norm speaks volumes to the dedication and effort of their campaign team.